Birthstone information

 In its various forms...

 What can I say about April babies’ birthstone, you lucky people!
-While you would once have thought of diamonds as being colourless or near colourless, coloured diamonds are becoming more popular and available due to various treatments that can be carried out on the stones.
+While you would once have thought of diamonds as being colourless or near colourless, coloured diamonds are becoming more popular & available due to various treatments that can be carried out on the stones.
 You could choose from yellow, orange, blue, pink, green, black, purple, brown, red…

 Another reason diamond is such a special gemstone is that it is one of only two gems to form within the Earth’s mantle before being transported to the surface by volcanic activity… if it survived the journey without reverting to graphite…